 As a multi-functional space, your kid will sleep, play, study and dream within their bedroom.
-So you might want to create different zones for each activity and use different colours to mark each area.
+So as part of your child bedroom design, you might want to create different zones for each activity and use different colours to mark each area.

 For example, blue is the ideal colour for a sleeping zone.
 On the other hand, yellow and green work wonders in the play and study zones.
 By having clearly marked spaces for different tasks, you help your kids with their bedtime routine.
 On moving into the sleep zone, they’ll start to feel sleepy.